stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 causes slower convergence (delay until the delegation is updated).

-While use of the NOTIFY mechanism for coordinating the key exchange in multi-signer setups {{!I-D.wisser-dnssec-automation}} is conceivable, the detailed specification is left for future work.
+While use of the NOTIFY mechanism for coordinating the key exchange in multi-signer setups {{?I-D.ietf-dnsop-dnssec-automation}} is conceivable, the detailed specification is left for future work.

 # Change History (to be removed before publication)

 * draft-ietf-dnsop-generalized-notify-02

+> Dnsdir feedback

 > Specify timeout and error handling